marcelpetersen/mobil/wunder_collections/_apps/zoba.md

     underline;">https://zoba.com</span></a>'
 access_needed: []
 getting_started:
+- column_title: Connect your account
+  column_description: All connections are prepared and you are ready to go by just
+    providing your Wunder Fleet API credentials to Zoba.
 - column_title: Reach out
   column_description: If you are interested feel free to contact your Wunder business
     account-manger  to receive more information and a demo.